HVAC Filter Replacement – More Important Than You Think

 You may have to feel around the area for a panel that can be removed.
 Under this panel will be your filter.
 Locate the filter’s dimensions on the side of the filter, and take note of the brand and model number of the furnace.
 Take this information to the hardware store with you to purchase the new filter!

-How do I change the filter?
+How do I change an HVAC filter?

 This might be the simplest part — once you have located the filter and purchased a new filter, simply slide the old filter out and replace it with a new filter.
 Ensure that the arrow on the side is facing the same direction as the air flow to properly trap debris.